-Lycopene is thought to be the strongest antioxidant carotenoid 1 and has been shown to reduce the risk of cardiovascular disease and some cancers 2.
+Lycopene is thought to be the strongest antioxidant carotenoid and has been shown to reduce the risk of cardiovascular disease and some cancers.
 The lycopene in Huel Powders is synthetically produced and added as part of our micronutrient blend.
 It’s identical to the natural form found in tomatoes and maize.
 It is responsible for the red flecks you sometimes see in Huel Powders.
 Huel Hot & Savoury Tomato and Herb also contains naturally occurring lycopene from the tomato-based ingredients.

 Although not essential per se, there is concern that diets low in this carotenoid may lead to macular degeneration of the eye in the elderly, as lutein is involved in eye pigment development[3, 4].
 Lutein is also an interesting antioxidant.
 A small amount of lutein in Huel Powders is present from the flaxseed and quinoa (Hot and Savoury only), and we've also added additional natural lutein extracted from the Mexican marigold plant.

 Zeaxanthin is another carotenoid which is both an antioxidant and is involved in the prevention of macular degeneration.
 The zeaxanthin in Huel Powders is provided as part of the addition of the natural lutein extract.

 This phenolic compound in Huel Products has high antioxidant activity and is provided from the oats and flaxseed.
-It also acts as an antibacterial agent that has also been shown to have anti-cancer properties 5.
+It also acts as an antibacterial agent that has also been shown to have anti-cancer properties.

 These are phenolic alkaloids almost uniquely found in oats and, as oats are the largest ingredient in Huel Powder v3.0, it is rich in avenanthramides.
 They have been shown to have antioxidant and anti-inflammatory effects[6, 7].
 There are over 20 distinct types of avenanthramides with the three most prevalent being aven-A, -B and -C. Aven-C has been shown to have the highest antioxidant capacity, and it’s abundant in oats and therefore in Huel Powder v3.0[8, 9].